MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

     :::image type="content" source="./media/configuration-hand-off-omnichannel/PVA2-Inactivity-Trigger.png" alt-text="Configure inactivity trigger":::

 1. Select a **Value** from the dropdown, or enter an arbitrary value (in seconds) using a **Formula** entry.
-This is the amount of inactive time it will take for the topic to trigger.
+This value is the amount of inactive time it will take for the topic to trigger.

 1. Select which channel it applies to by using the **Condition** option.
-For OmniChannel, click on **Select a varable** under the **Condition** block, select the **System** tab, and **Activity.Channel**.
+For OmniChannel, click on **Select a variable** under the **Condition** block, select the **System** tab, and **Activity.Channel**.

     :::image type="content" source="./media/configuration-hand-off-omnichannel/PVA2-Inactivity-Condition.png" alt-text="Change inactivity trigger condition":::

 1. Select **Omnichannel** from the dropdown.

-1. Finally add a message, and at the end, add an End Conversation node so the conversation ends.
-You can do this by clikcing on the **(+)** sign, selecting **Topic management** and **End conversation**.
+1. Finally, add a message, and at the end, add an End Conversation node so the conversation ends.
+Click on the **(+)** sign, select **Topic management**, and then select **End conversation**.

-Finally save and publish your bot.
+Finally, save and publish your bot.

 ## Manage your bot's omnichannel capabilities

 Select **Settings**, **Agent transfers**, and then select the **Omnichannel** tile.
-Here you can disconnect your bot, and find the link to go to the Omnichannel for Customer Service admin center to view the connection details.
+Here you can disconnect your bot and find the link to go to the Omnichannel for Customer Service admin center to view the connection details.

 ### Disconnect your bot from Omnichannel for Customer Service or disable the connection

 If you select **Disconnect**, the application user that represents the bot in your Omnichannel for Customer Service instance is disabled.
-Your bot is effectively disconnected from the Omnichannel for Customer Service environment.
+Your bot effectively disconnects from the Omnichannel for Customer Service environment.
 Your bot will stop receiving any traffic from your Omnichannel for Customer Service instance.

 :::image type="content" source="./media/configuration-hand-off-omnichannel/PVA2-handoff-disconnect.png" alt-text="Screenshot of OmniChannel pane with a disconnect button.":::